 Avoid the expensive short-term capital gains tax.
 How?
 By simply waiting a year and a day before selling.
 At that time, it becomes a long term capital gain subject to lower tax rates.

-Take a look at these two charts comparing short term and long-term capital gains tax for singles and married couples in 2018.
+Take a look at these two charts comparing short-term and long-term capital gains tax for singles and married couples in 2018.
 Expect an indexing increase of 2% in 2019.

 Make sure all the sales proceeds go to a Qualified Intermediary to hold in trust until you purchase the replacement properties.

 A few IRS rules you need to learn about like the 45 day and 180-day rules.
 In addition, the total value of your replacement properties must equal or be greater than the sales price of the one(s) you sell.
-Same goes for the equity and debt on the original property.
+The same goes for the equity and debt on the original property.

 Keep exchanging for more properties whenever you sell to keep deferring the taxes.